Original date: 2021-11-18

 Apparently, developing client APIs for apps themselves is antithetical to Flatpak’s mission.
 They want the apps running on Flatpak to be unaware of Flatpak.
 They would rather modify the core libraries like GTK to integrate with Flatpak.
 So for example if you want to open a file, you don’t call a Flatpak API function to get a file or request permissions.
 Instead, you call for an ordinary GTK file open dialog and your Flatpak runtime’s GTK internally does the portal interaction with the Flatpak service (using all sorts of hacks to let you access the file “normally” and pretend you’re not sandboxed.)

 This is the most complicated and brittle way to implement this.
 It’s also not at all how other sandboxed platforms work.
 If I want file access permissions on Android, I don’t just try to open a file with the Java File API and expect it to magically prompt the user.
 I have to call Android-specific APIs to request permissions first. iOS is the same.
-So why shouldn’t I be able to just call flatpak_request_permission(PERMISSION) and get a callback when the user approves or declines?
+So why shouldn’t I be able to just call flatpak_request_permission(PERMISSION)

 This is why.
 Fedora is auto-converting all of their rpm apps to Flatpak.
 In order for this to work, they need the Flatpak permission system and Flatpak in general to require no app changes whatsoever.